SunainaR/testing-bites/README.md

   end
 ```

-# RSpec for Classes
+## RSpec for Classes
 Testing classes is fundamentally similar to testing methods.
 However, classes perform a different job to methods.
 Instead of taking some arguments and giving a return value like a method, classes look after some data (state) with a common group of methods (behaviour).

--> Rather than calling one method and check the return value, our example involves calling a number of methods that exercise the intended behaviour of the class.
+> Rather than calling one method and check the return value, our example involves calling a number of methods that exercise the intended behaviour of the class.

-Note: Can add bugs to the code to test the tests after they've been written
+## RSpec for errors
+1. We use expect { ... } with curly braces, not parentheses.
+2. We put the code that throws the error inside the braces.
+This, combined with difference 1, 'wraps' this code in a special environment that means RSpec can 'catch' the error.
+2. We use raise_error instead of eq (equal).
+> The keywords raise_error and eq are both kinds of 'matcher'.
+RSpec supports many matchers.
+You don't need to know very many of them but they can be interesting to look up.